Great Chinese Famine: Terminology

-There are widespread oral reports, though no official documentation, of human cannibalism being practiced in various forms as a result of the famine.
-To survive, people had to resort to every possible means, from eating soil and poisons to stealing and killing and even to eating human flesh.
-Due to the scale of the famine, some have speculated that the resulting cannibalism could be described as "on a scale unprecedented in the history of the 20th century".
+Aside from the "Three Years of Great Famine" (三年大饥荒), there are two names for the famine that have been used by the Chinese government.
+Initially, the usual name was "Three Years of Natural Disasters" (三年自然灾害).
+In June 1981, this was changed to "Three Years of Difficulty" (三年困难时期), thus no longer blaming nature alone for the famine.

 Causes of the famine

 The Great Chinese Famine was caused by a combination of radical agricultural policies, social pressure, economic mismanagement, and natural disasters such as droughts and floods in farming regions.

 Great Leap Forward

 The Chinese Communist Party introduced drastic changes in farming policy during the Great Leap Forward.

 People's communes

 During the Great Leap Forward, farming was organized into people's communes and the cultivation of individual plots was forbidden.
 Previously farmers cultivated plots of land given to them by the government.
 The Great Leap Forward led to the agricultural economy being increasingly centrally planned.
 Regional Party leaders were given production quotas for the communes under their control.
 Their output was then appropriated by the state and distributed at its discretion.
 In 2008, former deputy editor of Yanhuang Chunqiu and author Yang Jisheng would summarize his perspective of the effect of the production targets as an inability for supply to be redirected to where it was most demanded:

 The degree to which people's communes lessened or worsened the famine is controversial.
 Each region dealt with the famine differently, and timelines of the famine are not uniform across China.
 One argument is that excessive eating took place in the mess halls, and that this directly led to a worsening of the famine.
 If excessive eating had not taken place, one scholar argued, "the worst of the Great Leap Famine could still have been avoided in mid-1959".
 However, dire hunger did not set in to places like Da Fo village until 1960, and the public dining hall participation rate was found not to be a meaningful cause of famine in Anhui and Jiangxi.
 In Da Fo village, "food output did not decline in reality, but there was an astonishing loss of food availability associated with Maoist state appropriation".